HermesBoots/holbertonschool-csharp/0x01-csharp-ifelse_loops_methods/README.md

 ## When I Was Having That Alphabet Soup, I Never Thought That It Would Pay Off
 Print all but a couple letters in the alphabet.

+## Hexadecimal Printing
+Print numbers in base 10 and base 16.